Skip to content

 Frequently Asked Questions

-When DIY makes sense?
+When DIY applies?

 (1) Simple skilled work (painting, basic tiling, garden).
 (2) Time available and enjoy hands-on work.
 (3) Materials savings significant (DIY often 30-50% cheaper materials).
 (4) Low quality requirements (own use vs selling).
 (5) Low risk if mistakes (won't damage property).
 Skill assessment honestly - YouTube tutorials don't replace professional experience.